averdonks/rock-paper-scissors/README.md

 - Conditionals
 - Loops
 - Functions
+- DOM manipulation and events

 Git
 - Version control

 ## Reflection

-This project was helpful for putting the JavaScript concepts I've been learning into practice.
-I made extensive use of comments and used pseudocode to plan before most of my coding.
-Next time, I won't need to be as excessive with comments, but overdoing it was a useful exercise.
+This project was helpful for putting the fundamental JavaScript concepts I've been learning into practice as well as gaining experience with DOM manipulation and events.